CZ 75 vs Beretta 92. Which Is The Better Classic Handgun?

 So...let's get into the nitty-gritty.

 The main drawback to the CZ is the operating system.
-A DA/SA pistol with a manual safety defeats the purpose of having a double-action system to begin with; the SAO or D (decocker) models make a bit more sense in that regard.
+A DA/SA pistol with a manual safety defeats the purpose of having a system to begin with; the SAO or D (decocker) models make a bit more sense in that regard.

 CZs are a little harder to find in stores, and a little harder to source parts for.
 Not impossible, but not quite as easy.